 Tigers are the largest of all the cat species.
 Of the nine tiger subspecies, three are now extinct (Javan, Caspian, and Bali).
 There are only about 3,800 tigers left in the wild.
 Tigers are now listed as endangered, mostly due to poaching and habitat loss.
 Every hour, an area the size of 300 football fields is destroyed in many of the subspecies’ habitats.
 At this rate, wild tigers will lose their habitat entirely in the next few years.
 Much of the remaining tiger habitat is being clear cut for palm oil plantations.
 Palm oil is a very easy and cheap crop to grow and, as a result, it is now an ingredient in over 50% of consumable goods.
 Reducing our consumption of palm oil will go a long way in helping tigers in the wild.

-The average lifespan for a tiger in the wild is 8-10 years.
-In captivity, they can live between 15-18 years.
+The average lifespan for a tiger in the wild is 8 to 10 years.
+In captivity, they can live between 15 and 18 years.

 Tigers are the largest of the cat species.
 They have large front legs to help them pull down their prey.
-Tigers can range between 300 and 700 pounds.
+Tigers can range from 300 to 700 pounds.
 The largest subspecies is the Siberian Tiger, weighing up to 700 pounds.
 Female tigers are smaller than their male counterparts.
-Tigers stand between 3-3 ½ feet tall at the shoulders and range between 4 ½ - 9 feet long from the tip of their nose to the tip of their tail.
-Tiger tails can be up to 3 feet long.
+Tigers stand between 3 and 3 ½ feet tall at the shoulders and range between 4 ½ and 9 feet long from the tip of their nose to the tip of their tail.
+Tiger tails can be up to three feet long.

 Tigers are known for their orange, reddish orange, or pale orange coats that are patterned with black stripes.
 Each tiger’s stripes are unique.
 Tigers have white bellies and white around their muzzles.
 Tigers also have white spots on the backs of their black ears; this is a trait that all spotted wild cats have, which helps them to communicate with their young.